CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 "No examples" or lack of examples with no note, means no example in the the dictionary or any of the books.
 If you find examples in other material, please let me know.

- Where I have included a rule from the Reporting level, I have clearly marked it, unless the Supplement or Teaching moved it to an easier level.
-I think many words in Revised's middle level are actually Reporting level of risk, but have  followed Clarey's organization.

 Hopefully it creates more clarity than confusion.

 It is organized into the following parts: